nathanielltaylor/trend-map/README.md

 ## TweetMaps

-An interactive mapping app that provides a handy, visual interface to Twitter data on what people are talking about where and how they feel about it.
+An interactive mapping app that provides a sleek geographic interface to Twitter data on what people are talking about where, as well as analyses of how they feel about it.

 ## Features